kodecocodes/i9t/app-thinning/app-thinning.markdown

 # Chapter _: App Thinning

-Kicking yourself that you didn't drop the extra dinero to multiply your iOS device disk storage size by a factor of 2?
+Kicking yourself that you didn't drop the extra dinero to multiply your iOS device's disk storage size by a factor of 2?
 Well, don't be!
 Apple is now taking a more frugal approach to the apps stored on your device!

 Back in the days of iOS 8, Apple began pushing developers to adopt a universal approach for building across devices.
 UISplitViewControllers, Trait Collections, and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal application for both iPhone & iPad.